shakesco/shakesco-docs/content/docs/autopayments/integration.md

 #### Changing period

 {{< callout type="info" >}}
-When you want to change period, you will have to send another request with new period.
-The User/Business will need to accept again and pay at that time to start new period.
+Same as amount, when you want to change period, feel free to do so.
+The service will still be given to the user until the end of the payment period.
+The system will automatically update and they will start the new period.
-{{< /callout >}}

-{{< callout type="warning" >}}
-User/business will have to accept change in price.
-They system doesn't allow automatic update for period change.
-You will have to request user to accept from their [Shakespay app](https://apps.apple.com/us/app/shakespay-bitcoin-ethereum/id6478241603 "on ios").
 {{< /callout >}}

 #### Requests